title

 Oct 9 In Malawi, the introduction of irrigation, crop diversification, science and soil management is producing a new abundance of crops and new hope.

-Oct 9 Iceland suspends stockmarket trading for two days and the government takes over the country's largest bank - the third takeover in a week.
+Oct 9 Iceland suspends stockmarket trading for two days and the government takes over the country's largest bank – the third takeover in a week.
 The government acquires new powers to create a bank to take over domestic banking operations.
-Iceland had risen in per capita GDP above that of Switzerland, and its economy was considered a success.
-Now, Icelanders are stunned.
-Some have lost money.
-But a spirit of unity and hope prevails.
+Iceland had risen in per capita GDP above that of Switzerland, and its economy was considered a success, but now Icelanders are stunned.
+People have lost money, but a spirit of unity and hope has spread among the population.
 Iceland's most famous rocker, Bubbi Morthens, says Iceland is "experiencing a new dawn."

 Oct 10 Factcheck.org: "In a TV ad, McCain says Obama 'lied' about his association with William Ayers, a former bomb-setting, anti-war radical from the 1960s and '70s.
 We find McCain's claim to be groundless.
 New details have recently come to light, but nothing Obama said previously has been shown to be false."

-Oct 12 Sunday talk from leading financial experts.
+Oct 12 On television, Sunday talk shows feature economists.
 The world has gotten where it is now because of too much consumer spending relative to how much is being produced and too much borrowing.
 A big bubble has burst.
 China will suffer because consumption elsewhere is in decline, but China has been doing well because it has been producing and selling more than it has been consuming.
-The U.S. has been doing the opposite and paying for it by borrowing - credit and debt.
-In the U.S., people with money to spend should spend less of it on non-vital things, and more money should go to government in the form of taxes to pay for vital government services and to pay down the debt.
+The US has been doing the opposite and paying for it by borrowing – credit and debt.
+In the US, people with money to spend should spend less of it on non-vital things, and more money should go to government in the form of taxes to pay for vital government services and to pay down the debt.

 Oct 12 Leaders in China's Communist Party announce an agreement on a reform plan to create more individual responsibility and creativity in rural land management and more government investing in rural education, health, housing, pensions and employment - a plan it is hoped will double per capita wages for rural people by 2020.